Apoc70/Get-ExchangeEnvironmentReport/README.md

 ### Example 1

-Generate am HTL report and send the result as HTML email with attachment to the specified recipient using a dedicated smart host
+Generate an HTML report and send the result as HTML email with attachment to the specified recipient using a dedicated smart host

 ``` PowerShell
 .\Get-ExchangeEnvironmentReport.ps1 -HTMReport ExchangeEnvironment.html -SendMail -ViewEntireForet $true -MailFrom roaster@mcsmemail.de -MailTo grillmaster@mcsmemail.de -MailServer relay.mcsmemail.de